Norovirus at Olympics has officials scrambling, worried

 Local media are fretting over a "virus panic."
 South Koreans, always quick to air their views online, have poured scorn on the government's response and preparations.
 Are the games hygienic?
 What will people think about South Korea?
 Could this spread to the athletes?

 Norovirus fears may turn out to be much ado about nothing.
 But with a national reputation on the line, officials are scrambling to contain its spread.
-No one here wants these games associated more with disease than athletics in the manner that Zika, a mosquito-borne disease linked to a rare birth defect, loomed over the Rio Olympics in 2016.
+No one here wants these games associated more with disease than athletics in the manner that Zika, a mosquito-borne disease that causes rare birth defects in a small proportion of cases, loomed over the Rio Olympics in 2016.

 Never miss a local story.